coingraham/lena/README.md

 Here's what the options in the template look like
 ![lena template image](https://github.com/coingraham/lena/blob/master/cloudformationtemplate/templatescreenshot.png "LENA template image")

+Note:  If you choose "False" for "Generate new EIP?" the lambda function will disassociate your NAT EIP before building your NAT Gateway.
+This may need to be considered if you want to migrate with zero downtime.

 ## What it creates
 The CFT will create a python based lambda with a lambda assumer role and the following policies attached:
 ```json